Editor API

 Editing a graph

-There are the six edit operations that we can perform on the graph:
+Here are all the edit operations that we can perform on the graph:

 -